 “We never saw Mom cry,” Court recalls.
 “She tried her hardest to keep us sheltered from it.”

-The brother-sister bond grew even stronger in losing their sister and mother.
+The sibling bond grew even stronger in losing their sister and mother.

 “When my mom passed away, my brother and I were ready because she prepared us so well and taught us to take care of ourselves,” Court says.
 “I don’t know how she did it.
 I guess it’s just something moms know.”